mne-tools/mne-python/doc/glossary.rst

         model.
 Both are related to the forward model computation and more specifically the definion of the conductor model.
-The boundary element model consists of surfaces such as the inner skull, outer skull and outer skiln (a.k.a. scalp) that define compartments of tissues of the head.
+The boundary element model consists of surfaces such as the inner skull, outer skull and outer skin (a.k.a. scalp) that define compartments of tissues of the head.
 You can compute the BEM surfaces with :func:`mne.bem.make_watershed_bem` or :func:`mne.bem.make_flash_bem`.
         See :ref:`tut-forward` for usage demo.

     channels
-        Channels refer to MEG sensors, EEG electrodes or any extra electrode or sensor such as EOG, ECG or sEEG, ECoG etc. Channels have typically a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.
+        Channels refer to MEG sensors, EEG electrodes or any extra electrode or sensor such as EOG, ECG or sEEG, ECoG etc. Channels usually have a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.